- Level 2 Apprenticeship in Bricklaying - Maidstone

 How much do apprentices earn?

 Employers must provide their apprentices with a contract of employment for a minimum of 30 hours per week, which should include your attendance at College.
-The National Apprenticeship Minimum Wage is £3.70 per hour, but this can be increased at the discretion of your employer.
-Click here to find out more about the National Minimum Wage.
+Apprentices must be paid at least the National Apprenticeship Minimum Wage, but this can be increased at the discretion of your employer.

 What careers are available?